 The main menu pops up when pressing the left mouse-button inside the menuarea (figure 3).
 It should be noted that there are equivalent command-line functions for most of the menu-functions.
-This can be used for batch-controlled post-processing.
+This can be used for batch-controlled post-processing (see command "view".
 Next the entities inside the main menu will be explained: